-Iospital nitiative Primary Objective of the Initiative Single or Multi-Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation Evaluation dates Outcome Continuation of Initiative adequate prenatal O care. ar po ca un ve rovide ital DB/GYN nd ediatric are to nderser ed atients n the ervice rea.
+Hospital nitiative Primary Objective of the Initiative Single or Multi-Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation Evaluation dates Outcome (Include process and impact measures) Continuation of Initiative Cost of initiative for current FY?
+(See Instructions) adequate prenatal Cocare.
+Provide rital DB/GYN and bediatric care to anderser red batients in the ervice area.
 Mothers and children make up one of the most vulnerable populations in the Saint Agnes service area.
 An estimated 40 percent of children in the areas we serve live in poverty, which has far-reaching implications for their health.
 Teen pregnancy, lack of adequate prenatal care, low birth weight and birth defects create increase demands for health care.
 There are several examples of Saint Agnes' continued initiative to serve this vulnerable population.
 Two full-time, in-house perinatologists joined the medical staff in 2009 making high-risk OB services more accessible to our community.
 Saint Agnes continues to provide Spanish-speaking OB/GYN services at the Esperanza Center, a resource center in Fells Point for new immigrants to the Baltimore area.
 Through its strong relationship with Baltimore Medical System, a federally qualified health center, Saint Agnes provides perinatal, OB/GYN and pediatric services to uninsured and underinsured women and children in the community this past year.
-Multi-Year Initiative through 2011 Federally Qualified Health Center (FQHC) partnership with Baltimore Medical System, Inc preserves service area access to OB/GYN and Pediatrics for the uninsured and underinsured in the Southwest Baltimore region.
+Multi-Year Initiative through 2012 Federally Qualified Health Center (FQHC) partnership with Baltimore Medical System, Inc preserves service area access to OB/GYN and Pediatrics for the uninsured and underinsured in the Southwest Baltimore region.
 The Esperanza Center in Fells Point is a partnership between Catholic Charities and Saint Agnes to provide access to OB/GYN services for immigrants.
 A formal evaluation is not part of Saint Agnes' current community needs assessment.
-This evaluation process will be a key component of the new FY 12 Communit y Needs Assessment.
+This evaluation process will be a key component of the new FY 13 Communit y Needs Assessment .
 As a result of these initiatives, steady improvement can be seen in key indicators measuring access and outcomes.
-Hispanic births at Saint Agnes has seen steady increase: 2008: 150 2009: 185 2010: 221 2011: 225 In terms of health outcomes, the number of newborns with birth weights less than 2,500 grams decreased 7.0% in fiscal year 2010.
-Saint Agnes believes these already favorable results will continue to show improvement as these initiatives take further hold in the community.
+Hispanic births at Saint Agnes has seen steady increase: 2008: 150 2009: 185 2010: 221 2011: 225 2012: 253 In terms of health outcomes, the number of healthy newborns (APR-DRG 626 & 640) has increased 6.7% in FY 12.
+Saint Agnes believes these favorable results will continue to show improvement as these initiatives take further hold All community initiatives are being evaluated as part of the Hospital's new 2013 community needs assessment. \$157,000 in the community.